 The companion DVD, Landowner’s Guide to Sustainable Forestry: Maximizing Profits While Protecting Water Quality, is a documentary film by the Model Forest Policy Program.
 A guide for landowners, consulting foresters, citizen groups, watershed organizations, and community leaders, this DVD allows the viewer to see real life examples of sustainable forestry and water quality protection.

-For information regarding the companion DVD, please contact firstname.lastname@example.org.
-Copies are limited.
+To request a copy of the companion DVD, please contact firstname.lastname@example.org.

 If you are interested in making a long-term investment in your forest, protecting its health and beauty, producing high quality goods for the local economy, preserving wildlife habitat and water quality, or just leaving the gift of a healthy and valuable forest to our future generations, then please contact us!